Thursday, May 25, 2023

 OUR CHURCH

-The Little Church in the Pines is a community spiritual center and Colorado non-profit corporation located in Salina, Colorado, an historic mining camp.
+The Little Church in the Pines is a community spiritual center and Colorado non-profit corporation located at 414 Gold Run Road in Salina, Colorado, an historic mining camp.
 The church building is maintained by a small diverse membership and can be reserved for worship services, weddings, lectures, etc. - any typical activity found in traditional churches.
 The primary difference is that this church is not limited to use by a single religion.
 All religions are welcome.

 There are fourteen pews which can seat around seventy people.
 A small meeting room was built on the back and there is a single bathroom.